netrisai/docs/tutorials/upgrading-netris.rst

 .. _upgrade 3:

-3. Before upgrading the Netris Controller, take a note of the "*Netris Dashboard Version*" by navigating to *Setting → General* in the Controller web interface.
+3. Before upgrading the Netris Controller, take a note of the "*Netris Version*" by navigating to *Setting → General* in the Controller web interface.
 This version number will be used in case of the need to perform a rollback procedure.

 .. image:: /tutorials/images/netris_version_example.png
     :align: center